pkp/pkp-docs/accessible-content/en/galleys.md

 ### HTML

 HTML is another popular galley format used by publishers.
-It offers more flexibility than PDF for adjusting to different screen sizes and accommodating multimedia.It has the potential to be more accessible than PDF as long as the document follows the [general principles of creating accessible content](./principles.md#headings-structure), such as structured headings, alt text, etc.
+It offers more flexibility than PDF for adjusting to different screen sizes and accommodating multimedia.
+It has the potential to be more accessible than PDF as long as the document follows the [general principles of creating accessible content](./principles.md#headings-structure), such as structured headings, alt text, etc.

 For instructions on how to create and style HTML galleys, add multimedia content, and upload HTML galleys to OJS, see the [Learning OJS 3 - Chapter 15: Production and Publication - HTML Files](/learning-ojs/en/production-publication#html-files).